mcnairsa/100-days-of-code/log.md

 ### Day ???/100: 20-12-2024
 **Today's Progress**:
+[Post I should have made yesterday but by the time I got there it wasn't today any more...]
-More work on the current project.
-Focus on learning rather than doing thous some of that too.
+Today's Progress: More work on the current project.
+Focus on learning rather than doing though some of that too.

 **Pay Forward:**